Glorious Goodwood Horse Racing Festival

 Sussex Stakes

-This is the premier event, in terms of both prestige and purse, of the entire festival.
-The Sussex Stakes is contested at one mile for three-year-olds and up.
-It carries a purse of one million British pounds.
+This is the most important event of the Festival, both in terms of prestige and purse.
+The Sussex Stakes is run at one mile for horses aged three and over.
+It has a purse of one million British pounds.

-In 2000, Giant’s Causeway would win in an amazing season that also included a win at the Royal Ascot Festival.
-He would eventually finish an impressive second in the United States at the Breeders’ Cup Classic in his first ever race on dirt.
-Two years later, Rock of Gibraltar captured the Sussex Stakes as part of an incredible string of seven straight Group One victories.
+In 2000, the horse named Giant's Causeway had a remarkable season that included a win at the Royal Ascot Festival, among other victories.
+He then finished an impressive second in the Breeders' Cup Classic in the United States in his first race on dirt.
+Two years later, another horse, Rock of Gibraltar, captured the Sussex Stakes as part of an incredible run of seven straight wins in Group 1 races.

 Goodwood Cup

-Great Britain is one of the top spots in the world for Thoroughbred races that run over extra-long distances, much longer than traditional Triple Crown races.
-The horses that perform in these races are known as “stayers” for their ability to handle the extra length.
-And, in terms of stayers’ races, none get much better than the Goodwood Cup, a key part of the Glorious Goodwood Festival.
+One of the world's premier venues for super-long distance Thoroughbred racing - much longer than the traditional Triple Crown races - is Great Britain.
+The horses in these unprecedented races are known as "stayers" for a reason.
+They handle the extra length with aplomb.
+And when it comes to races for stayers, few can match the Goodwood Cup, a key part of the Glorious Goodwood Festival.

-In 1878, the Goodwood was graced by the presence of Kincsem, owner of the most incredible record in all of horse racing history.
-The mare bred in Hungary made her way all over the European continent, winning 54 races without ever losing once.
-She captured the Goodwood for one of the most memorable wins in her amazing career.
+Goodwood was honored in 1878 with the visit of Kincsem, a mare with the most incredible record in all of horse racing history.
+Bred in Hungary, Kincsem was the Kincsem of 54 wins, never losing a race.
+Kincsem took the Goodwood for a victory that has to be regarded as one of the most memorable victories in her amazing career.

-The Stayers’ Triple Crown in Great Britain is an unofficial trio of races that includes the Gold Cup at Ascot and the Doncaster Cup, with the Goodwood Cup settling in as the middle leg.
-In 1995, Double Trigger became the most recent horse to win all three in the same calendar year.
-Double Trigger would stick around to win the Goodwood Cup in 1997 and 1998, the only horse to win the race three times.
+In Great Britain, the Stayers' Triple Crown is an unofficial set of three races consisting of the Gold Cup at Ascot, the Doncaster Cup, and the Goodwood Cup.
+The Goodwood Cup is the middle leg of the set.
+In 1995, Double Trigger became the last horse to win all three in the same calendar year.
+In fact, he won the Goodwood Cup three times - that's right, three times - on two different occasions and once in a third consecutive year.

-Among great stayers, Yeats holds a special place in British history.
+Among the great stayers, Yeats occupies a prominent place in British history.
 He won four consecutive Gold Cups at Ascot from 2006 to 2009.
 He added two Goodwood Cup victories in 2006 and 2008.
-Stradivarius continued the grand tradition of Cup champions by winning back-to-back titles in 2017 and 2018.
+Stradivarius continued the grand "tradition" of Cup champions by winning back-to-back titles in 2017 and 2018.

 Nassau Stakes

-On the final day for Glorious Goodwood betting, the Nassau Stakes takes center stage.
-This Group One event pits the finest three-year-old and older fillies against each other for a purse of 600,000 British Pounds.
-It’s held at approximately 1 ¼ mile.
+The Nassau Stakes takes center stage on the final day of betting at Glorious Goodwood.
+This Group One race pits our top three-year-old fillies and mares against each other for a purse of £600,000.
+It's run at approximately 1 1/4 miles.

-Interestingly, just a year after it was open to the aged horses, the first ever two-time champion was crowned when Roussalka followed up her win in 1975 as a filly with a victory as a mare the next year.
-In the years from 2009 to 2011, Midday became the first three-time champion; she would also pick up a win in the Breeders’ Cup Fillies and Mares Turf in 2010.
+Curiously, the first two-time champion was crowned just one year after the older horses were made available when Roussalka followed up her 1975 win as a filly with a victory as a filly the following year.
+Then, from 2009 to 2011, Midday became the first three-time champion; she also won the 2010 Breeders' Cup Filly and Mare Turf.

-Speaking of that Breeders’ Cup race, Ouija Board won it in 2004 and 2006.
-In that same season of 2004, after winning impressively at the Epsom Oaks and the Prince of Wales’s Stakes, she chalked up a victory in the Nassau as well.
+This Breeders' Cup race, it should be noted, was won by Ouija Board in both 2004 and 2006.
+In the same 2004 season, after winning the Epsom Oaks in not-so-glamorous fashion and the Prince of Wales's Stakes in overwhelming fashion, she also won the Nassau Stakes.

 Glorious Goodwood Betting